ethereum/go-ethereum/docs/_interface/hardware.md

 sort-key: M
 ---

-The hardware requirements for running an Ethereum node depend upon the node configuration and can change over time as upgrades to the network are implemented.
+The hardware requirements for running a Geth node depend upon the node configuration and can change over time as upgrades to the network are implemented.
 Ethereum nodes can be run on low power, resource-constrained devices such as Raspberry Pi's.
 Prebuilt, dedicated staking machines are available from several companies - these might be good choices for users who want plug-and-play hardware specifically designed for Ethereum.
 However, many users will choose to run nodes on laptop or desktop computers.

 ## Processor